-The Global Business Innovation Programme is a fully funded series of country visits for highly innovative businesses operating in targeted technology sectors.
+The Global Business Innovation Programme is a fully funded programme for highly innovative businesses operating in targeted technology sectors.

 Funded by Innovate UK, the programme is designed to forge strong relations for tech transfer, collaborative R&D and future joint funding applications for businesses and research performing organisations.